 Stay: El Questro, Emma Gorge ResortDaily :

 After a hearty breakfast, continue exploring remarkable El Questro.
 Hike to the picturesque Emma Gorge and take a revitalising swim.
 Afterwards, head to Wyndham and view the breathtaking Cambridge Gulf from the spectacular Five Rivers Lookout.
-Enjoy lunch at an iconic outback pub before visiting the serene Parry’s Lagoon, a splendid birdwatcher’s paradise.
+Enjoy lunch at an iconic outback pub before visiting the serene Parry Lagoons, a splendid birdwatcher’s paradise.

 Stay: Two Nights, Kununurra Country Club ResortDaily :

-Explore the beauty of Kununurra this morning at leisure before travelling to the majestic Lake Argyle, the largest man-made lake in the Southern Hemisphere.
+Explore the beauty of Kununurra this morning at leisure before travelling to majestic Lake Argyle, the largest man-made lake in the Southern Hemisphere.
 Join a spectacular wildlife cruise on the mighty Ord River.
 From modern shaded vessels, discover a fascinating ecological system that has developed from the damming of the Ord River at two locations to create an area rich in wildlife, flora and undeniable beauty.
-Enjoy a mesmerising sunset while cruising on the tranquil Lake Kununurra.Daily :
+Enjoy a BBQ dinner as you watch a mesmerising sunset while cruising on tranquil Lake Kununurra.Daily :

 Depart Kununurra and journey to Purnululu National Park, one of Australia’s most stunning natural landscapes.
 The park is home to the famed black and orange striped domes of the Bungle Bungle Range, ascending to 578 metres above sea level.
 Standing over a grass-covered plain, steep cliffs form the western face.
 Created by the constant erosion of river movements over a staggering 20 million years, the range has both geological and Indigenous cultural significance.
 It is an imposing sight and one that you are sure to remember forever.
 Join a hike along a Livistona palm-fringed trail into Echidna Chasm, a spectacular natural cleft in the rock.
 Settle into the tranquil ambience of the Bungle Bungle Wilderness Lodge, located in the heart of this stunning national park.
 Enjoy a delicious dinner and share your adventures with your fellow travellers.

-Stay: Two Nights, EXCLUSIVE!
-Bungle Bungle Wilderness LodgeDaily :
+Stay: Two Nights, APT’s exclusive Bungle Bungle Wilderness LodgeDaily :